verynear/shrine-google_drive_storage/README.md

 This is a hash containing any of the following options:
  - `:path` – block
- - `:public_folder_id`- id of folder that must be created in google drive and set public permissions on it
  - `:default_image` - an image in Public folder that used for attachments if attachment is not present
- - `:application_name` - is the name that you set for the application credentials on Google console.

 The :path option should be a block which returns a path that the uploaded file should be saved to.
 The block yields the attachment style and is executed in the scope of the model instance.